The Foundation of Mamluk Society

 The Role of Concubines and Women

 Women in the Mamluk elite could wield considerable influence through family connections, patronage, and managing endowments.
 Many sultans' wives and concubines built mosques, schools, and hospitals.
 They arranged marriages, invested in trade, and sometimes acted as regents for minor sons.
 The famous Shajar al-Durr, a former slave concubine, briefly ruled as sultana in 1250 and played a crucial role in the transition from Ayyubid to Mamluk rule.
+She was the only woman to rule the Mamluk Empire directly, though several others wielded power behind the throne.
+The wives of emirs managed extensive households, controlled substantial wealth, and patronized the arts.
+They also engaged in commercial activities, owning properties, funding caravans, and investing in trade goods.
 However, women had limited public roles and were largely excluded from formal political and military positions.
 The majority of women, especially peasants and urban poor, faced even greater restrictions and hardships.
+Women of the lower classes worked in agriculture, textile production, and domestic service, often under harsh conditions.
+The legal system afforded them limited protections, with their status largely dependent on their male relatives.

 Economic Divisions and Class Tensions